A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 It is thus reasonable to __learn__ a new embedding space with every new task, thankfully, backpropagation makes this really easy, and Keras makes it even easier.
 It's just about learning the weights of a layer: the `Embedding` layer.

+## 2. Load into your model word embeddings that were pre-computed

+There are various pre-computed databases of word embeddings that can download and start using in a Keras Embedding layer.
+Word2Vec is one of them.
+Another popular one is called "GloVe", developed by Stanford researchers in 2014.
+It stands for "Global Vectors for Word Representation", and it is an embedding technique based on factorizing a matrix of word co-occurrence statistics.
+Its developers have made available pre-computed embeddings for millions of English tokens, obtained from Wikipedia data or from Common Crawl data.
 </p>